SEMixer: Semantics Enhanced MLP-Mixer for Multiscale Mixing and Long-term Time Series Forecasting: Appendices

 \subsubsection{Time complexity analysis of random attention mechanism (RAM)}

-Assuming the number of the time patches and layer hidden size are $N$ and $H$ respectively, the time complexity of RAM is the sum of $\mathcal{O}$($N^2$) (randomly sample the binary 0-1 matrices) and $\mathcal{O}$($N^{2}H$) (patch interaction by matrix multiplication), while the time complexity of the self-attention mechanism (SAM) is $\mathcal{O}$($N^{2}H$) + $\mathcal{O}$($N^2$) + $\mathcal{O}$($N^2$)+$\mathcal{O}$($N^{2}H$), which corresponds to computation of Querys-Keys dot product, rescale, softmax function and patch interaction respectively.
-Hence, the time complexity of RAM is lower than SAM.
-We also calculated the FLOPS for different models using the \textit{fvcore} library in PyTorch with input size [1,1024,321].
-The FLOPs of PatchSTT, TimeMixer, TSMixer, and Our SEMixer are $2.85^{12}$, $5.68^{10}$, $8.55^{9}$, and $4.67^{9}$, respectively.
+Assuming the number of time patches and the layer hidden size are $N$ and $H$, respectively, the time complexity of RAM consists of $\mathcal{O}(N^2)$ for randomly sampling binary 0--1 matrices and $\mathcal{O}(N^{2}H)$ for patch interaction by matrix multiplication.
+In contrast, the time complexity of the self-attention mechanism (SAM) is $\mathcal{O}(N^{2}H) + \mathcal{O}(N^2) + \mathcal{O}(N^2) + \mathcal{O}(N^{2}H)$, corresponding to query-key dot-product computation, rescaling, softmax normalization, and patch interaction, respectively.
+Hence, the time complexity of RAM is lower than that of SAM.
+We also calculate the FLOPs of different models using the \textit{fvcore} library in PyTorch with input size $[1,1024,321]$.
+The FLOPs of PatchTST, TimeMixer, TSMixer, and SEMixer are $2.85 \times 10^{12}$, $5.68 \times 10^{10}$, $8.55 \times 10^{9}$, and $4.67 \times 10^{9}$, respectively.